 If you can’t do any of that, then you can choose an attorney who you instruct to try to settle the case.
 Who you choose as an attorney makes a big difference in how your case will be resolved.
 If your attorney on their website advertises themselves as “fights” or “aggressive,” those are battle cries.
 Those are not settlement words.
 Those are words for people who are comfortable with litigating, and they want to fight it out in a courtroom.
 If that’s not what you want to do to settle your divorce, then you should pick somebody else.

-Mediation May Help You Get an Uncontested Divorce
+Perhaps Mediation Can Help You Get an Uncontested Divorce

 So you go to a mediator’s office with your attorney.
 You and your attorney are in one room, the other party and their attorney are in the other room, and the mediator will go back and forth.